stepanovnikita13/contacts/README.md

 * Add new contact;
 * Delete one or more contacts;
 * Edit contact info
-* Live serch by first name and last name.\
+* Live serch by first name and last name.

+Adapted for mobile devices

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 Node version v16.13.2

+stack: react, redux-toolkit, typescript, react-hook-form, axios, JSS, mui

 ## Available Scripts